madr/madr/README.md

 ## Current brain teasers

-- What makes a good time tracking system that does not suck?
-- I miss the old Instapaper so much, a minimalistic selfhosted link reading list would be so nice to have again!
-- I love Metalsmith, the pluggable static site generator, but not the Node.js leverage: what if it existed a port?
+- Are LLM/"AI" engineers the Flash developers of the 20's?
 - HTML-over-websockets is so cool, but will it really challenge the SPA paradigm?
 - SSR React/Vue/Svelte, when to use instead of HTML-over-websockets?

+### Paused brain teasers

+- Micro-frontend, extreme or just full monty?
 - When is a PWA the correct way to go?
-- Micro-frontend, extreme or just full monty?
+- I love Metalsmith, the pluggable static site generator, but not the Node.js leverage: what if it existed a port?
+- I miss the old Instapaper so much, a minimalistic selfhosted link reading list would be so nice to have again!
+- What makes a good time tracking system that does not suck?